Conformally invariant complete metrics: Introduction

 On the other hand, for an arbitrary hyperbolic domain $G$ in $\sphere$ with a puncture, there is no non-decreasing function $\Phi:[0,+\infty)\to[0,+\infty)$ with $\Phi(t)>0$ for $t>0$ such that for all $z,w\in G,$

 \end{thm}

 All the results here will be proved in the subsequent sections.
 More precisely, this paper is organized as follows.
-Section 2 is devoted to definitions and basic properties of the metrics involved, with the exception of the modulus metric, which will be defined in Section 5.
-Section 3 discusses the relationship between the distance-ratio metric and its spherical counterpart.
-It may be of independent interest.
-In Section 4, we recall the notion of the (conformal) modulus of a curve family and its fundamental properties.
+Section 2 is devoted to definitions and basic properties of the metrics involved, with the exception of the modulus metric, which will be defined in Section 4.
+In Section 3, we recall the notion of the (conformal) modulus of a curve family and its fundamental properties.
 We also introduce the notion of M-domains defined in terms of the continuum criterion of Martio \cite{Mar75}.
-The modulus metric is defined and related results are established in Section 5.
-We give some applications of the above results to quasiconformal or quasiregular mappings in Section 6.
+The modulus metric is defined and related results are established in Section 4.
+We give some applications of the above results to quasiconformal or quasiregular mappings in Section 5.
 Theorem \ref{thm:hypmajor} is proved in the last section.
 Two open problems are pointed out, namely \ref{HdimQ} and \ref{HypQ}.